 mintForreceives during withdrawal.

-- Base URI — As mentioned earlier, consider what data needs to be on-chain if the asset is withdrawn.
-To include a property on-chain, often a base URI will be used so the rest of the data can still be retrieved without having it all on-chain.
+- Token URI — Consider what data will need to be on-chain if the asset is withdrawn.
+To include a property on-chain, often a base URI will be used pointing to a decentralized file service, like an IPFS.
+This ensures the rest of the data will never change and can still be retrieved without having it all on-chain.

-- Asset IDs cannot be changed — When minting, you will set the IDs for your assets, but note that they cannot be changed later.
+- Token IDs cannot be changed — When minting, you will set the IDs for your assets, but note that they cannot be changed later.

 - Minting throughput — We recommend doing more mints per minting request over multiple minting requests with fewer mints per request.
 There is no restriction on the volume of concurrent minting requests, however, you should handle http status code